 - Facilitate learning and competency development

 If a proposal is accepted, NACUBO expects all speakers and panelists to be present in-person.
-We will not be accommodating online speakers or panelists for this event.
+We will not accommodate online speakers or panelists for this event.

-NACUBO encourages proposals that showcase future trends; offer unique ideas; share interesting stories/case studies; foster diversity, equity, and inclusion; and accelerate innovation.
-We welcome proposals that think broadly and boldly about the future of higher education, as well as those that take deep dives into the tactical and practical skills necessary for effective higher education business operations.
+NACUBO features sessions that showcase future trends; offer unique ideas; share interesting stories/case studies; foster diversity, equity, and inclusion; and accelerate innovation.
+We welcome proposals that challenge higher education professionals to think broadly and boldly about the future of higher education, as well as those that take deep dives into the tactical and practical skills necessary for effective higher education business operations.
 Session proposals should focus on one or more of the following questions and themes:

-- How will business practices evolve to serve future generations of students and ensure access, affordability, and success?
+- How should business practices evolve to serve future generations of students and ensure access, affordability, and success?

-- How can we equip and empower institution leaders to make prudent, strategic decisions to shape the next decade and beyond?
+- How can we prepare, equip, and empower institution leaders to make prudent, strategic decisions to shape the next decade and beyond?

 We will be evaluating sessions best suited to the needs of business professionals at colleges and universities.
 To assist us in evaluating sessions, please —

 - Include as much detail as possible about the presentation in your description.
 Be clear about your topic, session format, and how you plan to make your session interactive.